code-cracker/code-cracker/README.md

 These are the 4 severity levels supported on Roslyn and how they are understood on the Code Cracker project:

 1. **Hidden**: Only used for refactorings.
 See #66 (and its comments) to understand why.
 2. **Info**: An alternative way (ex: replacing for with foreach).
-Clearly a matter of opinion and/or current way could be correct, or maybe the new code could be correct.
+Clearly, a matter of opinion and/or current way could be correct, or maybe the new code could be correct.
 We cannot determine.
 3. **Warning**: Code that could/should be improved.
 It is a code smell and most likely is wrong, but there are situations where the pattern is acceptable or desired.
-4. **Error**: Clearly a mistake (ex: throwing ArgumentException with an non-existent parameter).
+4. **Error**: Clearly a mistake (ex: throwing ArgumentException with a non-existent parameter).
 There is no situation where this code could be correct.
 There are no differences of opinion.

 You can read [directly on Microsoft's source code](http://source.roslyn.codeplex.com/#Microsoft.CodeAnalysis/Diagnostic/DiagnosticSeverity.cs,e70281df673d47f6,references) how they interpret these levels.